mworks/mworks/doc/guide/running.rst

 To load and run an experiment, you must use the MWClient application.
 Click the folder icon next to the words "No Experiment Loaded".
 In the panel that opens, next to the words "Choose a New Experiment", click the *Choose* button.
 A file selection window will appear.

 In the file selection window, select the system's boot disk (e.g. *Macintosh HD*), and navigate to the directory ``/Library/Application Support/MWorks/Examples/FindTheCircle``.
-Select the file ``FindTheCircle.mwel``, and click *Open*.
+Select the file ``FindTheCircle.mwel`` (or ``FindTheCircle-iOS.mwel``, if the server is running on iOS), and click *Open*.
 The start button (green circle with right-pointing triangle) should now be enabled, and "No Experiment Loaded" should be replaced by just "Experiment".
 Also, an empty, gray stimulus display should open (either fullscreen or in a window, depending on your `configuration <Configuration>`).

 Opening the Event File